 - Psychotherapy and neuroplasticity.
 Neuroplasticity can shape our genes and vice versa.
 In our full book summary, we explain how the process works, and how psychotherapy can change us fundamentally.

 Basically, you’re not stuck with the brain or genes you were born with.
 Neuroplasticity is a double-edged sword.
 It can make us more flexible and adaptable, but it can also make us more rigid and vulnerable to outside influences.
 In our full summary, we’ll also touch on the link between brain plasticity and cultural influences.

 This book is packed with detailed stories and empirical research that take us through decades of scientific progress.
 Doidge shows how different scientists, doctors and researchers made their discoveries, how they tested and applied the newly-acquired knowledge, and what potential solutions are still being researched.
 Doidge also dives into detailed explanations of various organs, sensory/motor systems and diseases/disabilities, to help us understand how they relate to the latest findings in neuroscience.
-Do get a copy of the book for the full details, get our complete summary bundle in pdf and mp3 formats, or check out more details at www.normandoidge.com.
+You can purchase the book here for the full details, or check out more details at www.normandoidge.com.

 About the Author of The Brain that Changes Itself